 The museum café (Café Hildebrandt) has become a breakfast hotspot and is particularly lovely in the warmer seasons, with the tables outside in the palais garden.
 We went to the museum on a June Sunday and had no chance of getting a table, so consider a reservation.

 Vienna has another ethnographic museum that presents cultural collections from around the world and explores related issues: the Weltmuseum Wien.
-Look out for excellent temporary exhibitions there, too.
+Look out for excellent special exhibitions there, too.

 How to get to the Volkskundemuseum